sandboxzilla/logger-wrapper/README.md

 This package provides a wrapper for the built-in logger:

-> *LoggingHelper:* A class for creating and managing events with callback routines.
->     This class can be used independently of TimerEvent for handling general event-driven scenarios without any time-based requirements.

 ## **LoggingHelper:**

 The LoggingHelper class wraps the logger package to pre-configure some of the common tasks like formating.